-Cell phones in Amazon trees alert rangers to illegal logging and record wildlife

-With the use of solar-powered cell phones stashed in jungle canopies, an innovative physicist is the best shot at stopping illegal logging (and other dangers) which threaten Amazonian rainforests.
+Rainforest Connection is now leveraging machine learning to save rainforests

-A newly funded application which makes use of solar-powered cell phones placed high in jungle canopies now helps park rangers — and regular citizens — join the fight in saving Amazonian rainforests.
+It’s been just over a year since we introduced you to an ingenious application which makes use of solar-powered cell phones placed high in jungle canopies to help park rangers — and regular citizens — join the fight in saving Amazonian rainforests.
 Dubbed the Rainforest Connection, the app uses phones hidden in trees throughout the jungle to detect sounds associated with illegal logging.

-When the phones pick up trigger sounds, they alert local park rangers who have the app installed on their own smartphones, giving them the ability to react accordingly.
+When the phones pick up these sounds, they alert local park rangers who have the app installed on their own smartphones, giving them the ability to react accordingly.
+The project, begun in 2014, has now grown up quite a bit, and is now applying machine learning in order to further improve its capabilities.

-The app is the brainchild of Topher White, a renowned physicist and engineer who became involved in rainforest conservation in 2012 after volunteering in Borneo with a Gibbon protection program.
-While there, he discovered that local conservationists spent nearly half their budget trying to fight off illegal loggers.
+The app is the brainchild of Topher White, a renowned physicist and engineer who became involved in rainforest conservation in 2012 after volunteering in Borneo with a gibbon protection program.
+At its conception, Rainforest Connection only listened for certain harmonics, but with the introduction of machine learning, its capabilities have grown enormously.

+“Now we’re talking about detecting species, gunshots, voices, things that are more subtle,” he told TechCrunch in an interview.
+“And these models can improve over time.
+We can go back into years of recordings to figure out what patterns we can pull out of this.
+We’re turning this into a big data problem.”

+The new machine learning capabilities are a result of White’s work with Google’s TensorFlow platform, and are especially adept at identifying patterns that might otherwise go undetected.
+As an example, White said, “We should be able to detect animals that don’t make sounds.
+Jaguars might not always be vocalizing, but the animals around them are, birds and things.”
+Listening stations can be situated up to 15 miles away from a cell tower.

+Rainforest Connection could revolutionize conservancy efforts across the world.
+While White was in Borneo, he discovered that local conservationists spent nearly half their budget trying to fight off illegal loggers.
 The problem was that most of their vigilance relied on satellites to detect illegal activities, and by the time park rangers arrived, it was entirely too late.

-More: Eco-friendly wear: Minim’s versatile pants may be the only ones you need

 “If you pick it up on a satellite, not only is the damage already done but at that point, the stakes are so much higher,” White told Digital Trends.
-“The tree’s been cut and they’ve carried out trucks full of logs.”
+“The trees have been cut and they’ve carried out trucks full of logs.”

 This means the logging operation invested time and money into its work and feels inclined to fight to keep what they have.
 On the ranger’s side, a crime’s now been committed, and there’s a greater drive to prosecute or seek other means of affecting consequences.
 What this leads to are standoffs and other undesirable scenarios.